11 Best Banks in Arizona for 2025

 The bank provides a robust online banking platform and mobile app, enabling customers to manage their bank accounts, transfer funds, pay bills, and utilize various financial tools with ease.

-One of the hallmarks of National Bank of Arizona is its dedication to the local communities it serves.
+One of the hallmarks of the National Bank of Arizona is its dedication to the local communities it serves.
 NBAZ actively supports local businesses, nonprofits, and community initiatives through sponsorships, grants, and partnerships.

-14. Wells Fargo
+11. Wells Fargo

-Wells Fargo is considered one of the oldest banks in the U.S. It was founded in 1852 and has about 170 branch locations in Arizona along with a highly rated mobile app.
+Wells Fargo is considered one of the oldest banks in the U.S. It was founded in 1852 and has about 170 branch locations in Arizona, along with a highly rated mobile app.

 As a customer, you can choose from a plethora of personal bank accounts, as well as credit cards, loans, and business accounts.

 While some checking accounts charge fees, you might be able to get them waived if you keep a certain amount of money in them each month.
-If you’re an avid traveler, you’ll be pleased to learn there are thousands of bank branches and ATMs across the U.S.

 How to Choose the Best Bank in Arizona